Iraqi leaders give conflicting answers on reported Iran arms deal

 ”We have the right to buy arms from any state that is friendly and cooperates with Iraq.
 The arms we purchased from Iran are nothing more than light weapons and ammunition.

 “We have the right to select different sources for weapons.
-Iran is a friendly, neighboring state just like Kuwait, Jordan, Turkey and Saudi Arabia,” he said.
+Iran is a friendly, neighbouring state just like Kuwait, Jordan, Turkey and Saudi Arabia,” he said.

 On Monday, a spokesman for Maliki would not confirm or deny the reported sale, but said such a deal would be understandable given Iraq’s current security troubles.